Feminism in the United Kingdom: Child custody

-Before 1839 after the divorce rich women lost control of their children as those children would continue in the family unit with the father, as head of the household, and who continued to be responsible for them.
-Caroline Norton was one such woman; her personal tragedy where she was denied access to her three sons after a divorce led her to a life of intense campaigning which successfully led to the passing of the Custody of Infants Act 1839 and introduced the Tender years doctrine for child custody arrangement.
+Under traditional common law, children were considered to belong to their father, who had full legal rights over them, both during and after the dissolution of a marriage.
+Before 1839, after a divorce, women lost control of their children, as those children would continue to live in the family unit with the father, who, as head of the household, continued to be responsible for them.
+Caroline Norton was one such woman; her personal tragedy where she was denied access to her three sons after a divorce led her to a life of intense campaigning which successfully led to the passing of the Custody of Infants Act 1839 and paved the way for the tender years doctrine for child custody arrangement.
 The Act gave women, for the first time, a right to their children and gave some discretion to the judge in child custody cases.
-Under the doctrine, the Act also established a presumption of maternal custody for children under the age of seven, maintaining the responsibility for financial support to the father.
-In 1873 due to additional pressure from women, the Parliament extended the presumption of maternal custody until a child reached sixteen.
+The Custody of Infants Act 1839 permitted a mother to petition the courts for custody of her children up to the age of seven and for access in respect of older children, maintaining the responsibility for financial support to the father.

+The Custody of Infants Act 1873, passed by the Parliament due to additional pressure from women, extended the maternal right to petition for custody to children under sixteen.
 The doctrine spread in many states of the world because of the British Empire.